 The quality of customer experiences are improving around the world.
-All countries researched in 2018 have seen an uplift in their overall Customer Experience Excellence (CEE) score this year.
+All countries researched have seen an uplift in their overall Customer Experience Excellence (CEE) score this year.

-The top-ranked brand in each market typically outperforms the respective market average score for each pillar by around 10%.
+The top-ranked brand in each market typically outperforms the respective market average score for each pillar by between 10% and 12%.

 Over half of consumers say the environmental and social practices of a company has an impact when choosing to buy from them.